What is customer obsession? How to become customer obsessed

 - The customer experience, everything from sales to marketing to support, is built around these needs

-Examples of businesses successfully implementing a customer-obsessed strategy
+Examples of customer-obsessed companies

 While the above examples certainly paint a picture of customer obsession, it would be difficult for a company of any size to replicate them on a consistent basis.
 But any company, no matter the size, location, or industry can be customer obsessed.